TheFifthRider/simply-roleplaying-webapp/docs/gameplay/basic_abilities.md

 ### <i class="ra ra-crossed-swords"></i> Attack

-When you **attack** someone else, you make a [test](tests.md) of whatever attribute makes sense for the attack, usually against the roll of somebody who is defending against you!
-If your target cannot or does not defend, the difficulty is their passive brawn.
+When you **attack** someone else, you make a [test](tests.md) of whatever attribute makes sense for the attack, usually against the roll of somebody who is  <i class="fa-solid fa-shield"></i> Defending against you!
+If your target cannot or does not  <i class="fa-solid fa-shield"></i> Defend, the difficulty is their passive brawn.
 If your target isn't a character and doesn't have passive brawn, you're actually probably [making progress](#make-progress).

 When you test an attribute to **attack someone**, if you...

 *   **Fail:** Your target either takes half damage or no damage at all, depending on how well the defender rolled.
+If there is no defender roll, they take half damage.
 *   **Partially succeed:** Your target [takes damage](../character/health.md) equal to your roll.
 *   **Fully succeed:** Your target [takes damage](../character/health.md) equal to your roll.
 *   **Critically Succeed:**  Your target [takes damage](../character/health.md) equal to twice your roll.

 ### <i class="fa-solid fa-shield"></i> Defend

-If somebody attacks you, you can try to **defend** against the attack and turn it into a contest of their attack roll and whatever attribute you're defending with.
-You can also defend against an attack targeted at someone else as long as it [makes sense](../getting_started/index.md#narrative-truth), but you will take any damage they would have taken.
+If somebody <i class="ra ra-crossed-swords"></i> Attacks you, you can **defend** and turn it into a contest of their attack roll and whatever attribute you're defending with.
+You can also defend against an <i class="ra ra-crossed-swords"></i> Attack targeted at someone else as long as it [makes sense](../getting_started/index.md#narrative-truth), but you will take any damage they would have taken.

-When you test an attribute to **defend against an attack**, If you...
+When you test an attribute to **defend against an <i class="ra ra-crossed-swords"></i> Attack**, If you...

 * **Fail:** You take damage equal to the attacker's roll, or equal to double the attacker's roll depending on how well they rolled.
 * **Partially succeed:**  You take half of the attacker's roll as [damage](../character/health.md).